drupal-mentoring/pain-points-of-contribution/README.md

 http://bit.ly/pain-points-in-drupal-community
 Note:
-- Slides and speaker notes  will be available online
+- Hello Everyone!
+Our session is about "Pain Points of Contribution in the Drupal Community".
+We have posted slides with speaker notes online and bit.ly link for our session is .....

 ## Take notes